 ‘The Outpost’ is an American fantasy-adventure drama television series that airs on The CW, and first premiered on July 10, 2018.
-It is produced by Syfy’s international channels for international broadcast.
 The show has been created by Jason Faller and Kynan Griffin.

 The series revolves around a character called Talon who is the sole survivor of the Blackbloods, which is a race.
 Determined to find the people responsible for the death of her parents, she sets out on a journey.
 While tracking these people, she discovers her supernatural powers which she has to learn to harness.